-The most recent actuarial valuations of present value of the defined benefit obligation were carried out at March 27, 2014 by independent actuaries.
-The present value of the defined benefit obligation and the related current service cost and past service cost, were measured using the Projected Unit Credit Method.
+The most recent actuarial valuations of present value of the defined benefit obligation were carried out at January 22, 2016 by independent actuaries.
+The present value of the defined benefit obligation and the related current service cost and past service cost, were measured using the projected unit credit method (PUC).

-As of December 31, 2014, the plan has not been funded.
+As of December 31, 2015, the Group's plan has not been funded.